silvncr/watchword-bot/README.md

 - Verify the wordlist for the new version by ripping it from the game files.

-  - You need to decompile the game files.
+  > - You need to decompile the game files.
 A guide may be created in the future.
-  - If the version is old, you'll have to download the old version with an external tool.
+  > - If the version is old, you'll have to download the old version with an external tool.

 - Use an external tool to check whether the wordlist has changed since the last version.

-  If the list has changed, add the new wordlist(s) to `/data/` in the format described [above](#wordlist-data).
+  > If the list has changed, add the new wordlist(s) to `/data/` in the format described [above](#wordlist-data).

 - Add the version name to `/data/watchword_references.json`.
 New versions should be added at the top of the list.

-  - If the wordlists are identical to an existing version, use the name of that version as the value.
+  > - If the wordlists are identical to an existing version, use the name of that version as the value.
-  - If the wordlist was changed in the current update, set the value to `null`.
+  > - If the wordlist was changed in the current update, set the value to `null`.

 - Add the version name to `/data/watchword_versions.json`.
 New versions should be added at the top of the list.

-### Other data

-#### Word definitions

-- `/data/dictionary_combined.json` stores the definitions of known words, and is compiled from various online sources.
-Note that not all words in the Watchword dictionary are defined.
-You can check the dictionary coverage for a wordlist version with the `/info coverage` command, ~~or interactively in the web interface~~ (coming soon).
+---

 ## Changelog

+> [!NOTE]
+> Development generally occurs on the Discord bot first, then the web application is updated for parity soon after.
+As such, only the Discord bot is version-tracked.

 ### Discord bot